bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 Through the heroic efforts of our contributors and reviewers, Bevy is [now upgraded] to use `winit 0.29`.
-[`winit`] is our windowing library: it abstracts over all of the different operating systems and input devices that end users might have, and provides a basically uniform API to enable a write-once, run-anywhere experience.
+[`winit`] is our windowing library: it abstracts over all of the different operating systems and input devices that end users might have, and provides a basically uniform API to enable a write-once run-anywhere experience.
 While this brings with it the usual litany of valuable [bug fixes and stability improvements], the critical change revolves around how [`KeyCode`] is handled.